SeddikOuertani/SeddikOuertani/README.md

 ---

-> 💼 Curious about my experience?
+> 💼 Some of my projects
-Check out my projects and pinned repos below—most of them reflect hands-on work in full-stack development using industry-grade tools.
+Check out my projects and pinned repos below

-> 📜 Bonus:
-I hold a certification in [Fundamentals of Deep Learning by NVIDIA](https://learn.nvidia.com/certificates?id=Xte7gmMQTqC2MU978VW3Rg?v=1.0.5).